-At multidistrict PETS, at least three hours of the program must be allocated to meeting between governors-elect, incoming club presidents, and assistant governors.
-The governors-elect are responsible for developing and approving he final program and selecting the training leaders and plenary speakers, as well as submitting to the RI president a letter indicating approval of the multidistrict PETS program and demonstrating fulfillment of the above conditions no later than four months before the seminar.
-See Rotary Code of Policies section.
-(RCP 20.070) for more information.
+At multidistrict PETS, at least three hours of the program must be allocated to meetings between governors-elect, incoming club presidents, and assistant governors.
+The governors-elect are responsible for developing and approving the final program and selecting the training leaders and plenary speakers, as well as submitting to the RI president a letter indicating approval of the multidistrict PETS program and demonstrating fulfillment of the above conditions no later than four months before the seminar.

 RI provides a standard curriculum including leaders' guides, visual aids, and participants' manuals to support the PETS.
-Refer to the Presidents-elect Training Seminar Leaders' Guide (243-EN) and the Club President's manual (222-EN) for more information.
+Refer to the Presidents-elect Training Seminar Leaders' Guide (243-EN) and the Club President's Manual (222-EN) for more information.